 Treat customers ethically

 A business has a responsibility to treat its customers ethically.
 These include financial integrity, such as giving customers the right changes and, if dissatisfied, please refund them.
 This involves providing products or services that are well worth their price.
-The relationship between a business and its customers is also based on an existing agreement that the business will do its best to avoid unnecessarily risking or endangering its customers such that an automobile manufacturer must ensure that its cars’ brake systems are working effectively?
+The relationship between a business and its customers is also based on an existing agreement that the business will do its best to avoid unnecessarily risking or endangering its customers such that an automobile manufacturer must ensure that its cars’ brake systems are working effectively.

 Dealing with the ethics of suppliers

 A business must also behave ethically to its suppliers.
 It involves respecting the terms of the business system, such as paying for goods over time.
-A business owner has to be honest about the shipment he receives from his suppliers, only if these items are absent, he should only claim about missing items.
+A business owner has to be honest about the shipment he receives from his suppliers, only if these items are absent, he should only claim missing items.
 Ethical relationships and behavior with suppliers involve simply rewarding suppliers for great service with ongoing loyalty rather than changing suppliers on a price basis.

-Unethical principles in business
+Unethical Principles in Business

 Some types of immoral behavior, such as lying, stealing, or cheating, terminate or close a job.
 Other types of bad behavior are unique in the workplace: